Barefoot Cartoon Animal

 - Ella The Elephant from the titular series, along with several supporting elephant characters.

-- Brian Griffin of Family Guy typically doesn't wear clothes, but when he does, his outfits usually include a shirt and pants but no shoes.
+- Brian Griffin of Family Guy is usually nude, and when he does wear clothes, his outfits usually include a shirt and pants but no shoes.

 - Some background characters in Fantomcat.